 This article may contain compensated links.
 Please read disclaimer for more info.

-A visit to Strasbourg is a must of any trip to Eastern France.
-The historical and cultural capital of Alsace, now also the capital of the new region Grand Est and European capital, Strasbourg is a beautiful and charming city great for a perfect weekend at any season.
-La Belle Alsatienne is a city that we know well and that we really love!
+A visit to Strasbourg is a must for any trip to France.
+The historical and cultural capital of Alsace, now also the capital of the new region Grand Est, Strasbourg is a beautiful and charming city that we know well and really love.

-Many people use Strasbourg as the starting point of the Alsace Wine Route or to explore the picturesque Alsatian villages but Strasbourg is also a destination by itself, very easy to visit on a weekend getaway from Paris.
-TGV trains connect Paris to Strasbourg in only two hours!
+Many people use Strasbourg as the starting point of the Alsace Wine Route or any other road trip in Alsace.
+Still, Strasbourg is also a destination by itself, easy to visit on a weekend getaway from Paris.
+The Paris to Strasbourg train ride only takes two hours!

 1. Cathédrale de Notre Dame de Strasbourg

-This Strasbourg 2-day itinerary starts at the food of the Cathedral.
-Emerging like an apparition between the half-timbered houses of the narrow rue Mercière, the Cathedral of Notre Dame rises to the sky gigantic and aerial at the same time.
+This Strasbourg 2-day itinerary starts at the foot of the Cathedral.
+Emerging like an apparition between the half-timbered houses of the narrow rue Mercière, the Cathedral of Notre Dame de Strasbourg rises to the sky gigantic and aerial at the same time.

-The building is characterized by its walls in pink sandstone from the Vosges which give it its very particular tone and by its unique bell tower.
-If the weather is good and the sky is blue, don’t hesitate to climb up to the top of the bell tower for great views over the Black Forest in Germany!
+The building is characterized by the walls in pink sandstone from the Vosges and the unique bell tower.
+If the weather is good and the sky is clear, don’t hesitate to climb up to the top of the bell tower for great views over the Black Forest in Germany!

 2. Musée Historique de la Ville de Strasbourg